Department of Media

 The usual array of old-fashioned O and A Levels, although I am especially proud of my CSE in PE and my General Studies A level.

-I then got a 1st Class degree in English form Leeds University in 1990, studied to be an English and Drama teacher which I qualified for in 1991, and then undertook a PhD on the fiction of novelist Julian Barnes which I was awarded in 1995.
+I then got a 1st Class degree in English from Leeds University in 1990, studied to be an English and Drama teacher which I qualified for in 1991, and then undertook a PhD on the fiction of novelist Julian Barnes which I was awarded in 1995.

 My research interests are fairly eclectic and include 20th and 21st century fiction and poetry, Quality TV, avant garde film and documentary, critical theory, popular culture and my current project is a cultural history of the year 1997.
 I welcome PhD applications in any of these broad areas.